meagbenyegah/vfx-calculator/README.md

 # VFX Calculator

-A modern VFX (Visual Effects) Calculator application built with ASP.NET Core backend and React frontend.
+A modern Exchange Rate Calculator application built with ASP.NET Core backend and React frontend.
+This application provides real-time currency conversion calculations with a professional, user-friendly interface.

 ## 🏗️ Architecture